 - Daily Yamazaki – 1,600 stores

-The attendants of konbini use a formal keigo language, and must know English to serve customers in the best possible way.
+The attendants of the konbini use a formal keigo language, and must know English to serve customers in the best possible way.
 Some of these konbini even promote events, special products, raffles, and various things for the community.

 List of Products and Services